ooeyad/utterance_Gender_Classifier/README.md

 I have done some Data Augmentation to add more variations on data by taking random 1% of the audio files and added randomly colored noise and white noise and a slight pitch changes.

+I have built two solutions to classify speakers genders from audio files :
+1- features statistical analysis with deep neural network 2- MFCC matrix with Convolution Neural Network.

+before building the models I have extracted the features for both solutions and saved them in the drive, so they will be ready to use for any changes in the networks.

 # Classifier solution Approaches